Characters: Avatar: The Last Airbender: The Fire Nation

 - Noodle Incident: We never found out exactly how he managed to escape his cell on the Day of Black Sun.

-- The Obi-Wan: He's a mentor who helps Zuko after he was banished.
+- The Obi-Wan: He's a wise old mentor who helps Zuko when they're both in exile.

 - Offscreen Moment of Awesome: Iroh's escape from the Fire Nation prison in Book 3.
 He pulls his Obfuscating Stupidity whenever anyone's watching, while training determinedly in private.
 When Zuko finally makes his last Heel-Face Turn and goes to rescue Iroh, he's long gone, having trashed everyone and everything in his path.
 All we find out is that he was "like a One-Man Army."